marydotdev/sam2video/README.md

-## Getting started with Next.js and Replicate
+## SAM2 Video Segmentation Demo

+This demo is based off the Next.js Replicate Starter.
 This branch uses Typescript, Tailwind and the Next.js App Router

 This is a [Next.js](https://nextjs.org/) template project that's preconfigured to work with Replicate's API.